CopilotKit/vnext-with-pydantic/README.md

 ## What's This?

-This is a minimal example of Pydantic AI and CopilotKit vnext working together.
+This is an example of Pydantic AI and CopilotKit vNext working together.

-The Python backend uses Pydantic AI to create an agent that can handle tools and respond to messages.
-The React frontend uses CopilotKit to display the chat and show what the agent is doing in real-time.
+CopilotKit connects directly to the endpoint created by the Pydantic AI agent.
+The React frontend then displays the chat and shows streaming updates of what the agent is doing in real-time.

 ## How It Works